doriordan/skuber/docs/GUIDE.md

 Some of the more recently added subpackages in skuber - for example `apps/v1` - include the Json formatters in the companion objects of the model case classes so there is no need for these types to explicitly import their formatters.

-There are many available examples of JSON representations of Kubernetes objects, for example [this file](https://github.com/kubernetes/examples/blob/master/guestbook/frontend-deployment.yaml) specifies a Deployment for the main Kubernetes project Guestbook example.
-To convert that JSON representation into a Skuber `Deployment` object:
+There are many available examples of Yaml or Json representations of Kubernetes objects, for example [this file](https://github.com/kubernetes/examples/blob/master/guestbook/frontend-deployment.yaml) specifies a Deployment for the main Kubernetes project Guestbook example.
+To convert that Yaml representation into a Skuber `Deployment` object:

 ```scala
 import skuber.apps.v1.Deployment